OxaPayBlog: Аналитика о криптоплатежных шлюзах

 • Final settlement is driven by confirmations, not approvals

-Once sent, a payment cannot be “pulled back” like a card charge.
+Once sent, a payment cannot be reversed like a card charge.

-If your business heavily relies on reversibility or instant cancellation, crypto is likely not a suitable option.
+If your business relies heavily on reversibility or instant cancellation, crypto may not be a suitable option.

 Timing Is Probabilistic, Not Guaranteed